Jerome Horton

-Jerome Edgar Horton (born September 14, 1956) is an American accountant and politician who was the member of the California Board of Equalization from the 3rd district from October 5, 2009 to January 7, 2019.
+Jerome Edgar Horton (born September 14, 1956) is an American accountant and politician who was a member of the California Board of Equalization from the 3rd district from October 5, 2009 to January 7, 2019.
 He previously served as a member of the California State Assembly from 2000 until 2006.

 Career

 On July 15, 2009, Governor Arnold Schwarzenegger nominated Horton for the 3rd district of the California Board of Equalization to replace Judy Chu, who resigned from the board to become a member of the United States House of Representatives.
 Horton was confirmed by both houses of the legislature and sworn into office on October 5, 2009, at which point he was immediately elected the board's vice chair.
 On November 2, 2010, he was elected to his own four-year term.
 Horton served as chair of the board from 2011 to 2016.

 On November 9, 2020, Horton announced his candidacy for the 2022 U.S. Senate election in California.